oracle-samples/posh-ovirt/README.md

 returned by oVirt.
 This also saves time by not retrieving data until/if needed for additional activity.
 Many of these additional properties are recursive, for additional drill down.

-Also Note: this project is a work in progress, some of the functions were built based on (often vague) documentation, and I don't have a test environment with some of the features required to validate them.
+Note: This project is a work in progress, some of the functions were built based on (often vague) documentation, and I don't have a test environment with some of the features required to validate them.
 So if something doesn't work there is a framework for most of the objects, and a small handful of more obscure items, that I have not created yet.
 However following the format I've laid out, it should be possible to build or fix functions.

+Note: This module can make use of several 3rd party software features if already installed by the user.
+Putty, Plink, Virtual Machine Manager, and Posh-SSH.
+None are required, and are NOT INCLUDED with this sample code.

 ## Installation